-I can see that ominous shark fin now as I think about that awful statistic, those horrific, laser sharp teeth rising out of the water.
-My fists ball up, my shoulders tense…. and I just want to cry as I see my third, fourth and fifth graders shrugging their shoulders as they walk out of the library.
+I can see that ominous shark fin now as I think about that awful statistic.
+My fists ball up, my shoulders tense, and I want to cry as I see my third, fourth and fifth graders shrugging their shoulders as they walk out of the library.

 “No thanks,” says one.

 “Not today, Ms. B.,” says another.
 And then they’re off, slinking right through the double doors with empty hands, NO NEW BOOK IN SIGHT.

 No joke — it’s a librarian’s worst nightmare.

 Reading awesome books for 7-year-olds helps prevent the dreaded decline

 Ugh.
 The dreaded decline by nine.
 What exactly is this, you ask?
 The Decline by Nine is a term coined by Scholastic describing how reading tapers off around nine years old.
 Many kids lose interest in books and stop considering themselves frequent readers by the time they hit that eight to nine-year-old mark.